 Today we will visit Malaysia’s largest Buddhist temple Kek Lok Si, also known as the “Temple of Supreme Bliss”.
-The temple is the largest and most colorful temple not only in Malaysia, but also in Southeast Asia!
-Therefore, in the recent years it has become one of the top visited attractions in Penang for travelers and pilgrims from all around the world!
+The temple is the largest and most colourful temple not only in Malaysia but also in Southeast Asia!
+Therefore, in the recent years it has become one of the top visited attractions in Penang for travellers and pilgrims from all around the world!

 The History of Kek Lok Si Temple